m3mnoch/game-agent-simulation/README.md

 To run the agent simulation, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/agent-simulation.git`
+1. Clone the repository: `git clone https://github.com/m3mnoch/agent-simulation.git`
 2. Navigate to the project directory: `cd agent-simulation`
-3. Install the required dependencies: `pip install -r requirements.txt`
-4. Run the simulation: `python main.py`
+3. Run the simulation: `python simulation.py`

 ## Usage